ferminmu26/Project-1/README.md

 # Setup and mobile version skeleton

-> The first milestone in the rocess of creating my portfolio.
+> The first milestone in the process of creating my portfolio.

 ![screenshot](./app_screenshot.png)